0Maxwell0/Machine_Learning_with_Imbalanced_Data/README.md

 ===================================================================================================

-Tons of thanks to Soledad Galli as all the notebooks and materials in this repo are based on her course ( https://www.udemy.com/course/machine-learning-with-imbalanced-data/?referralCode=F30537642DA57D19ED83 )
+Tons of thanks to Soledad Galli as mostly notebooks and materials in this repo are based on her course ( https://www.udemy.com/course/machine-learning-with-imbalanced-data/?referralCode=F30537642DA57D19ED83 )